What is PLAR?

 What is the difference between transfer credit and PLAR credit?

 Under PLAR, an individual’s learning is assessed as opposed to an institution’s course or program learning outcomes.
+Students who have attended other post-secondary institutions must have their transfer credit evaluated before pursuing PLAR.

 How much credit can I receive?